 As a safari specialist and African destination tour operator that people come to for travel guidance and honest advice, we are closely monitoring the progress of the pandemic, the latest travel news and advisories, and international best practice guidelines for minimizing the risk and keeping travelers safe.

 We are open!

 Wild Wings Safaris is open, and our team of consultants are on hand to answer enquiries and take new bookings.
 An African safari is the ideal post pandemic vacation: low stress, lots of sunshine, abundant fresh air, wide open spaces, outside dining and open vehicle game drives.
 Now is a great time to book your next safari trip, before demand skyrockets and availability becomes limited.

 Borders are open

 On 11 November 2020, South Africa reopened its borders to all international travellers.
 There is no red list, the only requirement is that you need to present a negative COVID-19 test result upon arrival.
-Most of our neighbouring countries are also open for business.
-Namibia, Zimabwe, Zambia, Tanzania and Kenya are all open and ready to welcome tourists.
-Botswana is already open for private charter flights, and is expected to open for scheduled flights in December 2020.
-Of course, not all of our source markets are open yet, and travel advisories will remain in place until the pandemic subsides.
-And that is a question of time.
+Most destinations in Southern Africa and East Africa are open for business and ready to welcome tourists.
+We have welcomed a number of international guests on safari this year, and they have all had a fantastic time, and reported feeling totally safe.

 Covid-19 Safety Protocols